Racial views of Winston Churchill: According to historians

 John Charmley wrote that Churchill viewed British domination around the globe, such as the British Empire, as a natural consequence of social Darwinism.
 Charmley argued that similar to many of Churchill's contemporaries, he held a hierarchical perspective on race, believing white Protestant Christians to be at the top of this hierarchy, and white Catholics beneath them, while Indians were higher on this hierarchy than black Africans.

-According to Richard Toye, Churchill's perspectives were not singular, and while Churchill may have harboured the belief in the superiority of white individuals, it does not necessarily imply an endorsement of inhumane treatment towards non-white individuals.
+According to Richard Toye, he states that it's "factually correct" for one to say that Churchill was a racist.
+Toye also argues that Churchill's perspectives were not singular, and while Churchill may have harboured the belief in the superiority of white individuals, it does not necessarily imply an endorsement of inhumane treatment towards non-white individuals.
 (Note: Churchill may not have understood how beliefs about power dynamics can lead to inhumane behaviour as studies to that effect—such as the infamous 1971 Stanford Prison Experiment—were not available during his time.)

 Paul Addison says Churchill saw British imperialism as a form of altruism that benefited its subject peoples because "by conquering and dominating other peoples, the British were also elevating and protecting them".
 To Churchill, the idea of dismantling the Empire by transferring power to its subject peoples was anathema – especially manifested in his opposition to the Government of India Act 1935 and his acerbic comments about Mahatma Gandhi, whom he called "a seditious Middle Temple lawyer, now posing as a fakir".
 Some critics have equated Churchill's imperialism with racialism, but Addison among others has argued that it is misleading to describe him as a racist in any modern context because the term as used now bears "many connotations which were alien to Churchill".

-Following a 20 January, 1955 cabinet meeting, conservative MP Harold Macmillan noted in a diary entry that Churchill allegedly thought "...‘Keep England White’ a good campaign slogan!” with regards to immigration from the West Indies.
+Following a cabinet meeting on 20 January 1955, conservative MP Harold Macmillan noted in a diary entry that Churchill allegedly thought "...‘Keep England White’ a good campaign slogan!” with regard to immigration from the West Indies.

+Priyamvada Gopal had argued that Churchill's endorsement of racial hierarchy, indicated a clear pattern of racism and criticized what she describes as the whitewashing of his record.